andrew/ultimate-awesome/README.md

 - [awesome-kyrgyz-nlp](https://github.com/alexeyev/awesome-kyrgyz-nlp) - Kyrgyz language processing software, models and datasets. .
 - [awesome-ransomware](https://github.com/bbbbbrie/awesome-ransomware) - Curated list of ransomware-related resources; awesome style.
 - [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
+- [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
 - [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.
-- [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.
 - [awesome-iot-and-hardware-security](https://github.com/kayranfatih/awesome-iot-and-hardware-security) - A collection of awesome tools, books, resources, software, documents and cool stuff about IoT and HW security.